PratikHGhadge/React-Learning-App/README.md

 ## Features

-1. **Movie Displaying Page:** This page fetches movie data and displays it in the form of cards, allowing users to view detailed information about each movie.
+1. **Movie Displaying Page:** This page fetches movie data and displays it in the form of cards, allowing users to view card of movie.

 2. **Record Keeping Page:** Users can input a name and email, which will be stored and displayed.
 Additionally, users can remove the records they don't need.